helium/HIP/0019-third-party-manufacturers/controllino.md

 ## Proof of Identity

-Details will be submitted privately to Dewi after application submission, as per HIP 19 guideline.
+Details have been submitted privately to DeWi, as per HIP 19 guideline.

 ## Budget & Capital